-There are technical solutions for accomplishing this, by enforcing a layered approach (defence-in-depth) of technical measures to avoid unauthorised persons (i.e. hackers) to compromise a.s.r. corporate data and systems.
+There are technical solutions for accomplishing this, by enforcing a layered approach (defence-in-depth) of technical measures to avoid unauthorised persons to compromise a.s.r. data and systems.
 In this perspective, one may think of methods of logical access management, intrusion detection techniques, in combination with firewalls are aimed at preventing hackers and other unauthorised persons from accessing information stored on a.s.r. systems.

 Nevertheless, confidential information can also have been committed to paper.
-In addition to technical measures there are physical measures and measures that helps the right awareness of personnel as part of the information security environment.
-The resilience of this approach is actively tested.
+On top of technical measures a.s.r. implemented physical measures and measures that help create the desired level of awareness of personnel as part of the information security environment.
+The resilience of these measures is actively tested.

-When user defined models (e.g. spreadsheets) are used for supporting the RM Framework, the 'a.s.r.
-Standard for End user computing'- in addition to the general security policy - defines and describes best practices in order to guard the reliability and confidentiality of these tools and models. a.s.r. recognises the importance of sound data quality and information management systems.

-The management of IT and data risks of the implemented tools, models and systems (including data) is part of the Operational IT risk management.
+When user defined models (e.g. spreadsheets) are used for supporting the RM framework, the 'a.s.r.
+Standard for End user computing'- in addition to the general information security policy - defines and describes best practices in order to guard the reliability and confidentiality of these tools and models. a.s.r. recognises the importance of sound data quality and information management systems.
+The management of IT and data risks of the implemented tools, models and systems (including data) is part of the Operational IT RM.